14-woman France score nine tries to crush Ireland

 They won early turnovers, slowed down French ball, had good maul defence and played with an aggression and intensity not seen in Cardiff seven days earlier.

-They fronted up and fought to the end with a couple of late forays into France's '22' in a game which a young, inexperienced side can learn from.
+They fronted up and fought to the end with a couple of late forays into France's 22 in a game that a young, inexperienced side can learn from.

 Dannah O'Brien impressed at fly-half on her first Six Nations start and controlled Ireland's play with a good kicking game.